 Aluminium roofing is not the most common type of roofing on the market but it is one that is becoming increasingly popular, especially with contemporary-styled homes.

-Aluminium roofing can be a bit more costly than other solutions as a slight drawback and it can expand and contract with big temperature changes, requiring professional installation to mitigate this.
+As a slight drawback, aluminium roofing can be more costly than other solutions.
+It can also expand and contract with big temperature changes, requiring professional installation to mitigate this.

 Synthetic slate roofing is an alternative to slate shingles that have similar aesthetics but are a much lighter weight making them easier to work with.